Researchers predict that the Coronavirus and its variants will continue to dominate the news indefinitely.

 The Growth of Streaming Services for Home Entertainment & Education

-In the coming years, as the competition among streaming services grows, compelling content will be highly sought-after.
+As the competition among streaming services grows, compelling content will be highly sought-after in the coming years.

 Introverts will revel at the opportunity to have a self-contained environment where work, education, and entertainment are all under one roof.
 In the last several years, real estate developers created the Live-Work-Play lifestyle as a means of giving individuals more time to themselves to escape the proverbial “Rat Race.”

-In 2021, the Live-Work-Play lifestyle will be accommodated within the four walls of your humble abode.
+In the future, the Live-Work-Play lifestyle will be accommodated within the four walls of your humble abode.

-Of course, everyone will not have this pleasure, but more introverts can enjoy the benefits of these alluring opportunities.
+Of course, not everyone will have this pleasure, but more introverts can enjoy the benefits of these attractive opportunities.

 Additionally, content developers will create innovative documentaries and educational programs geared towards online education.
-The lockdowns in public schools and universities have ushered in the next phase in streaming and online education that teaches, as well as entertains.
+The lockdowns in public schools and universities have ushered in the next phase in streaming and online education that teaches and entertains.

 An Upsurge in Home Gyms & Fitness Rooms

-Hall also shared that Gold’s Gym and 24-Hour Fitness have filed for Chapter 11 bankruptcy in attempt to keep their doors open.
+Hall also shared that Gold’s Gym and 24-Hour Fitness have filed for Chapter 11 bankruptcy to keep their doors open.

-Where these introverts would have traded the perceived limitations of home work outs for commercial fitness centers, an upsurge of online gym videos with an assortment of dumbbells, kettlebells, and stationary bikes have settled the question.
+Where these introverts would have traded the perceived limitations of home workouts for commercial fitness centers, an upsurge of online gym videos with an assortment of dumbbells, kettlebells, and stationary bikes has settled the question.